stallionexpress/api-sdk-php/README.md

 // Get the shipment based on its id.
 $shipment = $api->getShipment('shipment-id');

-// Get the current of the shipment.
+// Get the current status of the shipment.
 $status = $shipment->getStatus();

 // Get the files associated with the shipment, eg label.